caovd/aie-tutorials-fork/Data-Analytics/Spark-GPU/Scala/README.md

 ###### This example shows how to configure a spark application to allocate and utilize GPU in sql computations for Scala

-Examples for Ezmeral Spark on Kubernetes v3.4.1
+1. Allocate a single GPU for the required project in resource management to run the example.

-1. Put the jar file to available location, e.g., maprfs
+2. Put the jar file to available location, e.g., maprfs
-2. Run the scala-gpu example, check physical plan in the output logs
+3. Run the scala-gpu example, check physical plan in the output logs

 ```shell
 == Physical Plan ==